Over the past decade, technology has changed the way businesses run.

 One of the standout things about Trello is that it makes it easier for you to visualize workflows.
 It’s a stylish, simple tool that is designed to boost remote team performance.
 It does this through its features, including fully customized project boards, an easy-on-the-eye user interface, and an innate sense of fun.

-Not just that, but Trello allows you to track your work, which is ideal for remote teams where each team member is scattered in different locations (and who work at a different pace).
+Not just that, but Trello allows you to track your work and stay on top of task management, which is ideal for remote teams where each team member is scattered in different locations (and who work at a different pace).

 Price-wise, Trello offers three subscription plans.
 The first is a free plan, which lets you create unlimited personal cards, boards, and lists.
 However, team members are limited to 10.